“Meditation and poetry saved my life in prison.” -Coral

 Where do you turn when things are really hard?

-I'll share what I do: I'll take a walk in nature.
+I'll take a walk in nature.

 I go to the store to get sweet and savory treats.